containers/podman-desktop/tests/playwright/README.md

   }
 ```

-2. Implement your E2E tests in `tests` folder
+2. Implement your E2E tests in `tests` folder of YOUR repo
 3. Run `npm test:e2e`
 4. Artifacts logs are available under `./tests/output`